louislimd/hugo-blog/content/post/Lung_cancer.md

 - Intrathoracic extension might cause pleural effusion, pericardial effusion, hoarseness (recurrent laryngeal nerve palsy), dysphagia (esophageal compression), stridor (tracheal obstruction), and chest wall pain.
 - **Pancoast tumor**: apical tumor results in shoulder pain from invasion of muscle, atrophy of hand muscles and radicular arm pain caused by **brachial plexus involvement** (C8, T1, T2), and **Horner syndrome** (ptosis, miosis, enophthalmos, and anhidrosis).
 - **Superior vena cava syndrome**: compression of SVC might cause face or arm swelling, venous distension of neck and shoulder wall, dyspnea, cough, and headache.
-Theses symptoms can be relieved by steroid, diuretics and radiotherapy (most of the malignancies causing SVC syndrome are radiation sensitive!).
+These symptoms can be relieved by steroid, diuretics and radiotherapy (most of the malignancies causing SVC syndrome are radiation sensitive!).
 SVC stent can be used for severe symptoms.
 If thrombus is present, anticoagulation should be considered.

 _Extrathoracic metastases_